yusanshi/news-recommendation/README.md

 tensorboard --logdir=runs
 ```

+> Tip: by adding `REMARK` environment variable, you can make the runs name in TensorBoard more meaningful.
+For example, `REMARK=num-filters-300-window-size-5 python3 src/train.py`.

 ## Results

 > Note: many results in the table are not ideal and I'm still trying to improve them😫.